Enchanting Grom Fright

 "Enchanting Grom Fright" is the sixteenth episode of the first season of the American animated television series The Owl House, and the 16th episode overall.
-The episode was directed by Stu Livingston, and the teleplay was written by Molly Ostertag, from a story by Dana Terrace, Rachel Vine and Molly Ostertag.
+The episode first aired on Disney Channel in the United States on August 8, 2020.
+It was directed by Stu Livingston, and the teleplay was written by Lee Knox Ostertag, from a story by Ostertag, Rachel Vine and series creator Dana Terrace.

 The episode was noted by several critics for its reveal that secondary character Amity Blight has a crush on Luz Noceda, with many seeing it as a major step for LGBT representation in Disney media.
 Terrace, who is bisexual, said that she has wanted to include a bisexual character in the series, but initially struggled to get approval from Disney executives, though Disney eventually approved it.

 Plot

 While learning to make a Plant spell, Luz receives a text from her mother, Camila, asking how she is.
-Luz panics, as her mother believes that she's in a summer camp and is unaware that she's in another world learning how to be a witch, and responds that she is fine.
-After going to magic school Hexside, Luz discovers from friends Willow and Gus that a ceremony named "Grom", which somewhat resembles a prom, is coming to the school.
-Luz's other friend, Amity Blight, is selected as the Grom Queen, much to Luz's joy.
-However, Amity is sad about being chosen.
-While checking on the decorations for the Grom, Luz finds weapons, to which Amity reveals to her that the Grom Queen has to fight against Grometheus, a monster living below the school that takes the form of anybody's worst fears, to prevent it from escaping and consuming the Boiling Isles.
-Seeing Amity is reluctant to do this, Luz suggests talking to Principal Bump about it.
+Luz panics, as her mother believes that she is in a summer camp, and is unaware that she is in another world learning magic.
+After arriving at Hexside, Luz discovers from her friends Willow and Gus that a ceremony called "Grom", which somewhat resembles a prom, is being held at the school.
+Luz's other friend, Amity, is selected as the "Grom Queen", much to Luz's joy.
+However, Amity is worried about being chosen, since the Grom Queen must fight against Grometheus, a monster living below the school that takes the form of anybody's worst fears, to prevent it from escaping and consuming the Boiling Isles.

-Upon returning to the Owl House, Luz learns that her mentor, Eda, will be a chaperone at the Grom, while their roommate, King, will be the dance's emcee with Gus.
-Later, while walking through the forest, she finds Amity, who reveals that she will be no longer Grom Queen if she can find a replacement, to which Luz offers herself.
+Upon returning to the Owl House, Luz learns that her mentor, Eda, will be chaperoning at Grom, while their roommate, King, will emcee the dance with Gus.
+Later, while walking through the forest, she finds Amity, who reveals that she will no longer be Grom Queen if she can find a replacement, to which Luz offers herself.
 The next day, Amity and her siblings, Edric and Emira, help Luz prepare to fight Grometheus by creating illusions of her worst fears.
 That night, during the Grom dance, King is revealed to have stage fright and struggles to work as an emcee.
-Later, Luz's duel starts, and initially manages to hold off against Grometheus, until it takes the form of her greatest fear: Her mother learning of her witch training.
-Terrified, Luz runs from the school, causing everyone to panic, until King overcomes his stage fright and calms them down, directing the students towards the fight.
+Later, Luz's duel starts, and initially manages to hold off against Grometheus, until it takes the form of her greatest fear: her mother discovering she lied and never went to camp.
+Terrified, Luz runs from the school, causing everyone to panic, until King overcomes his stage fright and directs the students towards the fight.